 I make a long line of brown shopping bags and staple name cards (from my library center) to the side of the bags.
 As an arrival activity, students sort all the student work into each student’s bag.

 WARNING: FIRST put their portfolios in the bottom of the bag along with any extra sets of clothing you keep in your classroom so you don’t smash any art projects.

 The paper bags fit perfectly in their cubby.
 I stapled their DVD on the bag.
 I make a DVD for each child with pictures I took over the school year of them!
 Students were so excited to go home and go through their bag with their families!

-The last few weeks of school REFLECT and MAKE A FEW LISTS!
+During the last few weeks of school, REFLECT and MAKE A FEW LISTS!
 Trust me, you will thank yourself later this summer when you can’t remember what color glitter you are out of or if you need themed mini erasers when you see them on sale.
 The classroom inventory list will help you remember what you need and what you don’t.

 Grab these End of the Year Lists HERE.

 Reflect when everything is fresh in your mind so you can relax and take a break this summer!
 Take the time now to think about the school year and how it went.

 - What new themes do you want to try next year?